glocalcoop/anp-network-main-v2/readme.txt

 Activist NetworkTheme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==

+= 2.0.6 - April 19 2016 =
+* Added custom invite-anyone template that mark-up more consistent with BuddyPress theme
+* Added styles for BuddyPress alerts
+* Updated Font Awesome version from 4.5.0 to 4.6.1 (includes new accessibility icons)

 = 2.0.5 - April 13 2016 =
 * [Bugfix]Fixed issue causing Network Directory links to not appear